bbc/psammead/scripts/talos/README.md

 ## Does Talos handle the package bumping and changelog?

 Yes.
-When you make a Psammead component change you publish a new version of it.
+When you make a Psammead package change you publish a new version of it.

 When these changes are published, Talos will find where the compnents are used across Psammead and will bump them, increasing the version number, then writes a changelog, makes a branch and creates a pull request.